hajygeld/ReadAloudProjectHG/README.md

 # ReadAloud

-ReadAloud allows for any inputted text to be easily converted into text-to-speech.
+ReadAloud allows for any inputted text to be easily converted into text to speech.

 ### By Hajymyrat Geldimuradov